shaham-noorani/EarlyDays/content/posts/how-to-avoid-burnout.md

 ---
 author: "Shaham Noorani"
-title: "(Draft) How To Avoid Burnout"
+title: "How To Avoid Burnout"
 date: "2021-01-01"
 description: "Post about how to avoid burnout (flowstate, hypocritically, patience)"
 tags: ["personal-growth"]